 - keep meals inexpensive and budget friendly

-- making food that the rest of your family will eat
+- make food that the rest of your family will eat

-I’m going to provide you with 30 days of recipes (ok ok, more like 28 days and you get to pick your two favorite meals to repeat for the last two days).
-You can choose to use all 30 recipes as I have them laid out, or you can pick your favorite and eat the same foods over and over.
+I’m going to provide you with 30 days of recipes (or at least plenty of recipes so you can choose the foods you want to eat for 30 days).
+You can choose to use all the recipes as I have them laid out, or you can pick your favorites and eat the same foods over and over.

 Whatever you do – DON’T MAKE THIS TOO DIFFICULT!
 You CAN do this if you really want to.

 If I have a recipe that calls for Brussels sprouts (omg yum, roasted Brussels are so good), and you absolutely refuse to even look at them in the grocery store, then don’t cook them!
 Mix and match your veggies.
 Swap them for broccoli or raw cucumbers or a simple salad.